DLFundamentals/blog/_posts/2026-03-11-few-shot-pretrained-classifiers.md

 excerpt: "A geometric explanation for why ordinary supervised pretraining can transfer remarkably well to new classes with only a few labeled examples."
 ---

-Few-shot learning sounds like it should require a special-purpose algorithm.

-After all, if you only get one or five labeled examples from each new class, why should a standard classifier trained on old classes be enough?

-And yet, in practice, this is exactly what often happens.

-A large model is pretrained on an ordinary supervised classification task, we freeze its representation, fit a simple classifier on top of the new task, and the result is surprisingly strong.
-In many benchmarks, this simple pipeline is competitive with methods designed specifically for few-shot learning.

-So why does this work?
+Deep networks trained on ordinary classification tasks often transfer remarkably well to new classes.

+This is especially striking in the **few-shot** regime.
+We pretrain a model on many source classes, freeze its representation, and then fit a very simple classifier on top of only one or a few examples from each new class.
+Empirically, this often works much better than one might expect.

+Why?

 A common answer is that pretraining learns "good features."
-That is true, but it is also vague.
-What geometric property of the representation actually makes few-shot transfer possible?
+That is true, but it does not yet explain what geometric property of the feature space makes few-shot transfer possible.

 The main message of this post is the following:

 > <span style="color:#1e6bd6; font-weight:600;">
-> When supervised pretraining makes each class collapse into a tight cluster in feature space, and keeps different class means well separated, new classes can often be learned from only a few examples.
+> Supervised pretraining can organize the feature space so that each class becomes a tight cluster around its mean, while different classes stay far apart.
+Once this happens, a new class can often be learned from only a few labeled examples.
 > </span>

-This connects the success of few-shot transfer to a concrete and measurable geometric phenomenon: **class-feature variability collapse**, one of the central components of **neural collapse**.
+This is closely tied to a central part of **neural collapse**.

 <div style="margin: 2rem 0;">
   <div style="display: grid; grid-template-columns: repeat(4, 1fr); gap: 16px; align-items: stretch;">

     <div style="padding: 14px; border: 1px solid #d8e2f1; border-radius: 12px; background: #f8fbff; text-align: center;">
-      <strong>Source training</strong><br>
-      Many labeled classes
+      <strong>Pretraining</strong><br>
+      Learn a feature map on many source classes
     </div>

     <div style="padding: 14px; border: 1px solid #d8e2f1; border-radius: 12px; background: #f8fbff; text-align: center;">
-      <strong>Feature geometry</strong><br>
-      Each class forms a tight cluster
+      <strong>Geometry</strong><br>
+      Same-class features collapse around their mean
     </div>

     <div style="padding: 14px; border: 1px solid #d8e2f1; border-radius: 12px; background: #f8fbff; text-align: center;">
-      <strong>New classes</strong><br>
-      Their features are also separated
+      <strong>Transfer</strong><br>
+      Unseen classes inherit a similar geometry
     </div>

     <div style="padding: 14px; border: 1px solid #d8e2f1; border-radius: 12px; background: #f8fbff; text-align: center;">
       <strong>Few-shot adaptation</strong><br>
-      A few samples estimate the new class centers
+      A few samples are enough to estimate each new class center
     </div>

   </div>